 - Discuss sexting: Make sure to talk with your teens about the dangers of sexting and its legal ramifications.

-- Teach them: Don’t assume your kids know all about tech — teach them proper skills, tools, and responsibilities if they run into trouble on the internet.
-This includes being proactive about letting their friends know what is and isn’t okay and being open to discussing problems that arise on the internet.
+- Teach them: Don’t assume your kids know all about tech — teach them proper skills, tools and responsibilities if they run into trouble on the internet.
+This includes being proactive about letting their friends know what is and isn’t OK and being open to discussing problems that arise on the internet.

 - Set up parental controls: Avoid any potential danger by setting up parental controls on your shared devices.
-These parental controls allow you to gain mobile device and app control by being able to block or set time limits on internet usage.
+These parental controls allow you to block or set time limits on internet usage.

-- Limit screen time: Limiting the amount of time your teen spends on their devices allows for less risk, and more time spent on doing homework, spending time with family, and getting a good night’s sleep.
-It also means less online time with which to get curious and start digging through the internet.
+- Limit screen time: Limiting the amount of time your teen spends on their devices allows for less risk, and more time spent doing homework, spending time with family and getting a good night’s sleep.
+Less time online also means they won’t have time to get curious and start digging through the internet.

 - Have conversations about cyberbullying: Cyberbullying is common in today’s online world, and it’s important to discuss how to deal with online threats and bullies and how to block or report them.

 - Impose consequences: If your teen is the one causing mischief online, be sure to enforce consequences for their actions.
-This can be things like taking away their devices until they’re aware of how to use them responsibly.
+This could include taking away their devices until they’re aware of how to use them responsibly.